mesoSPIM/mesoSPIM-control/README.md

 conda activate C:\Users\Public\conda\envs\mesoSPIM-py37
 pip install --upgrade mesospim-control
 ```
+:warning: If you are updating `mesoSPIM-control` from a previous version, please add new sections from the [demo config file](/mesoSPIM/config/demo_config.py)
+to your old configuration file in order to unlock all new features.

 ## Documentation for users
 For instructions on how to use mesoSPIM-control, please check out the documentation: